Benjaloud Youssouf: Club career

 Born in Marseille, Youssouf was part of the FC Nantes U19 side that reached the semi-final of the Coupe Gambardella.
 He joined Orléans in 2013 and turned professional with them.

-In June 2017 he moved to AJ Auxerre, signing a three-year contract.
+In June 2017, he moved to AJ Auxerre, signing a three-year contract.

 At the end of his Auxerre contract, having not featured for the first team for the whole 2019–20 season, Youssouf signed for Le Mans.

 On 23 June 2021, he signed a two-year contract with Châteauroux.

+On 5 July 2023, Youssouf joined Dunkerque on a one-year contract, with an optional second year.

+On 10 June 2024, Youssouf joined Sochaux on a two-year contract.

 International career

-Youssouf made his international debut for Comoros in 2015.
+Bendjaloud Youssouf honours his first selection with the Comoros on October 7, 2015, in a match against Lesotho returning as part of the 2018 FIFA World Cup qualification (zero match 0-0).

+Youssouf was named to the Comoros squad for the 2021 Africa Cup of Nations.
+He played all four matches of his team.